-About 100,000 technicians take ASE tests each May and November at over 700 locations.
-Technicians who pass at least one exam and fulfill the two-year work experience requirement become ASE certified.
+About 150,000 technicians take ASE tests each year at over 400 locations around the country.
+Technicians who pass at least one exam and fulfill the work experience requirement become ASE certified.
 Those who pass a battery of exams (and fulfill the experience requirement) earn Master Technician status.
-The tests, developed by industry experts with oversight from ASE's own in-house pros, are administered by ACT, the same group known for its college entrance exams.
+The tests, developed by industry experts with oversight from ASE's own in-house professional technicians, are administered by Prometric, one of the most well-known testing organizations in the world.

 There are specialty exams covering all major areas of repair.
 There are eight tests for auto technicians alone: Engine Repair, Engine Performance, Electrical/Electronic Systems, Brakes, Heating and Air Conditioning, Suspension and Steering, Manual Drive Train and Axles, and Automatic Transmissions.
 (There are also exams for collision repair/paint technicians, damage estimators, parts specialists, and others.)
 ASE certification is not for life.
 ASE requires technicians to re-test every five years to keep up with technology and to remain certified.
 All ASE credentials have expiration dates.

 Repair establishments with at least one ASE technician are permitted to display the ASE sign.
 Each ASE professional is issued personalized credentials listing his or her exact area(s) of certification and an appropriate shoulder insignia.
 Technicians are also issued certificates that employers often post in the customer-service area.
 And employers often display the blue and white ASE sign as well.